jiaming-sec/isc2-cc-study-guide/practice-questions/access-control.md

 Your answer is incorrect
 … pertinence assigned to information by its owner, or the purpose of representing its need for urgency … protection and timeliness assigned to information by its owner, or the purpose of representing its need for urgency

+According to the canon "Provide diligent and competent service to principals", ISC2 professionals are to:
+Promote the understanding and acceptance of prudent information security measures Take care not to tarnish the reputation of other professionals through malice or indifference Correct answer
+Avoid apparent or actual conflicts of interest
+Your answer is incorrect
+Treat all members fairly and,when resolving conflicts, consider public safety and duties to principals, individuals and the profession, in that order